Ha989/grants/Readme.md

 ## Admins

-- An Admin can create new project
+- A Creator can create new project
-- An Admin can update their project detail information (Description, Team member, Social Link, Roadmap, Milestone archive)
+- A Creator can update their project detail information (Description, Team member, Upload Logo, Banner, pitch video,..)
-- An Admin can confirm the amount of money user donated is recieved or not
+- A Creator can confirm the amount of money user donated is recieved or not
-- An Admin can see the amount and users who donated to their project
+- A Creator can see the amount and users who donated to their project
+- A Creator can see the list of donations
+- A Creator can edit/delete their projects

 ## Projects